Last updated: 7/14/2019

 We reserve the right to retain any and all kids from any breeding.

 All kids are registered with ADGA (AMERICAN DAIRY GOAT ASSOCIATION), except wethers.
 All kids can be tattooed, disbudded, castrated (if applicable), and have received their first vaccinations.
 All of our kids are inspected by a veterinarian and we guarantee that all goats are healthy and free from any visible defects at the time they leave the farm.
 No kids are sold with visible health issues, unless the buyer has been notified and has openly stated that they would still like to buy the kid with any problems.
 Should health problems or physical defects become apparent at a later date, we cannot allow the goat to be returned to our farm for bio-security reasons.
-However, if a veterinarian has determined that a problem existed at birth, or was caused by mis-management at our farm, we will make every effort to provide satisfaction to the buyer, up to a full refund of the animal.
+However, if it has proven that a problem existed at birth, or was caused by mis-management at our farm, we will make every effort to provide satisfaction to the buyer, up to a full refund of the animal at the price posted on our website for a kid out of that doe.